 The extent to which the worker makes services available to the relevant market.
 An independent contractor is generally free to seek out business opportunities.
-Independent contractors often advertise, maintain a visible business location, and are available to work in the relevant market.
+Independent contractors often advertise, maintain a visible business location and are available to work in the relevant market.

 How the business pays the worker.
-An employee is generally guaranteed a regular wage amount for an hourly, weekly or other period of time.
+An employee is generally guaranteed a regular wage (hourly, weekly or some other period).
 An independent contractor is usually paid by a flat fee for the job.

 The extent to which the worker can realize a profit or loss.
-Since an employer usually provides employees a workplace, tools, materials, equipment, and supplies needed for the work, and generally pays the costs of doing business, employees do not have an opportunity to make a profit or loss.
+Since an employer usually provides employees a workplace, tools, materials, equipment and supplies needed for the work and generally pays the costs of doing business, employees do not have an opportunity to make a profit or loss.
 An independent contractor can make a profit or loss.